-- (1) The steps in graduate program approval require a Program Development Plan (PDP) and a Full Proposal (FP). - (2) The PDP must be submitted as early as possible in an institutions process.
-CCGS will review within 4 calendar weeks of submission. - (3) Based on CCGS reviews and their own assessment, the proposing institution will decide whether the PDP should be expanded to a Full Proposal.
+- (1) the steps in graduate program approval require a program development plan (PDP) and a full proposal (FP); - (2) the PDP must be submitted as early as possible in an institutions process.
+CCGS will review within 4 calendar weeks of submission; and

+(3) based on CCGS reviews and their own assessment, the proposing institution will decide whether the PDP should be expanded to an FP.